MirceaPreda/Submarine/README.md

 - Extract data from a meteorological API
 - Analyze data from a selected period of time
 - Display requested pointers (weather, windspeed, elevation, etc)

-  WIP
-  Dynamic locations
+- Dynamic locations
-  Location Name from lat and lon
+- Location from name (lat and lon)
+- Start everything through a single point

+# WIP:
+      - Faster plotting for the forecast